ProjectBorealis/ueversionator/README.md

 Builds are expected to be archived with 7zip, and both an engine and symbols archive are supported.

+## Usage examples

+Examples on how to use/run ue4versionator are provided in the `examples/` folder.

+## Command line options

 ```
 Usage of ue4versionator:
   -assume-valid